hkn0zcn/TakeHomeTask-M.HakanOzcan/README.md

 ### 7. test_SearchWithEnterButton
 It tests and checks the data entry to the search bar, whether search with enter button and the search results page is related to the searched word.

+## Task 3 API Test Automotion with Rest Assured

+### I created Maven Project in the Intelij and ı used Rest Assured for the api automation.
+It has very efficient to asserting expected results.

+### JDK Version 17.0.2
+### Dependencies: Rest Assured, testng, slf4j
+### IDE: Intelij